A Heartfelt Performance: The Story of Kancil

 Directing Kancil was Ms. Gloria Tan, an instructor at Operation Theatre and a familiar face to the production.
 Having starred in the original 2016 staging of Chronicles of One and Zero: Kancil at the M1 Fringe Festival, Gloria revived the play with her students, facing numerous challenges along the way.

 One major hurdle was translating the original Malay script into English without losing its poetic nuances.
 “A lot of meaning gets lost in translation,” Gloria shared.
+This was rectified with the help of the script translator, Yasmeen Neamati, an alumnus.
 Another was capturing the play’s darker undertones, masked by the seemingly playful nature of Kancil, the mousedeer.
 “It’s hidden under the pretense of being cute because of Kancil, but the story is really dark,” she reflected.

 Despite the challenges, Gloria found inspiration in her students’ determination.
 “I take my hat off to them.
 They kept saying, ‘Yes, we can do this,’ and they pulled through,” she said proudly.
 Balancing Kancil rehearsals with other commitments, such as managing seven shows for the Cerebral Palsy Alliance earlier in October, showcased the team’s unwavering dedication.

-Ms. Gloria shares a heartfelt embrace with Izzy after the performance, celebrating his dedication and growth in bringing Kancil to life.
+Ms. Gloria shares a heartfelt embrace with Izzy after the performance, celebrating her dedication and growth in bringing Kancil to life.

 (Photo: Zoe Yee (@zysnapped)/Photo Republic IG)